-It’s important to note that the IRS doesn’t have a formal selection process, and will select businesses for Title 31 at random and without any warning.
+It is our understanding that the IRS doesn’t have a formal selection process, and will select businesses for Title 31 at random and without any warning.

 If they find that you do not meet the standards of Title 31 compliance, your business could be subject to penalties.

-Cryptocurrency AML Compliance Program
+Cryptocurrency AML compliance program